code11/engine/docs/docs/concepts/path-composition.md

 Path composition is creating new paths by combining smaller paths.
 It sounds simple, because it is.
-It is also one of the most important (and occasionally confusing) aspect of building applications with Engine.
+It is also one of the most important (and occasionally confusing) aspects of building applications with Engine.

 Conceptually, Paths can be static or dynamic.
 A path can be considered static when you know exactly where the data you're interested in is. e.g `.foo.bar.baz`